Interview with Jim Gregory - Akira for the SNES

 I have seen lots of interesting hardware and unreleased stuff.
 One cool thing about the lab is that we'd burn all the pre alpha milestone builds for pitch meetings, so we would see all sorts of stuff that never saw the light of day.
 I am fascinated to hear about the dev process back then.
 It probably wasn't that different.
 We still get builds over the Internet, just not at 56K modem speeds.

 I know we had Gameboy and NES burn hardware and test carts, so a Gameboy version is possible.
 I never saw any Genesis stuff in the lab.
 Of course the corp office has moved three times since then.
 Every move means a big asset auction.
 A lot of dev hardware gets sent back to first parties like Sony on Nintendo.
 I do see THQ proto NES carts show up in eBay from time to time, but I assume those come from the dev side and not publishing.
 We are pretty locked down.
 The closest I have seen to Genesis protos at work were some old Game Gear test carts (Star Wars and Madden if memory serves).

-Email interview with Tom Meigs of Black Pearl.
+Bonus Interview - Tom Meigs of Black Pearl

 I sent a few emails back and forth with Tom Meigs, who was surprised to find that screenshots of the Game Gear version made it out there.
 After emailing him a magazine scan, he confirmed that yes, that was the Game Gear version pictured.
 He also confirmed that all assets relating to the GG version were destroyed.